Fairbanks Snowfall Totals & Accumulation Averages

 There are data and descriptions here of how many days it snows and the total amount of snowfall that Fairbanks usually gets.
 There are also monthly and yearly counts of the days that Fairbanks normally has heavy snowstorms and deep snow accumulated on the ground.
 Plus there's information on when Fairbanks can expect the first and last snowfalls of the season.

-All the numbers are long-term historical averages based on weather data gathered from 1981 to 2010 at the Fairbanks International Airport.
+The first set of monthly snow totals are averages for 2010 to 2019.
+All the other numbers are long-term historical averages based on weather data gathered from 1991 to 2020 at the Fairbanks International Airport.

 How Often it Snows in Fairbanks

 The next two tables list monthly and yearly totals for amount of snow and how many days it snows at least 0.1 inches (0.25 centimetres).

 These averages don't show how much the snowfall in Fairbanks varies from year to year.

 In December, for instance, one in four years totals over 13.5 inches of snow.
 Another 25 percent of years receive less than 6.2 inches for the month.

 Similarly in January, fresh snowfall in the heaviest years amounts to 11.5 inchesor more, while the lightest years get less than 4.6 inches.

 New snow for February ranges from over 13.3 inches in heavy snowfall years to under 4.3 inches in light years.